perfsonar/docs/release_candidates/4.1b1/_sources/install_debian.txt

 Step 5: Auto updates
 --------------------
+If you have installed the `perfsonar-toolkit-systemenv-testpoint` package, then you're all set for the auto-updates of perfSONAR packages and security fix for your OS.

 To ensure you always have the most current and hopefully most secure packages you can install ``unattended-upgrades``.
 You’ll need to configure it to actually install the available updates with the following commands:
 ::